We have compiled a list of frequently asked questions about the ceremonies you can enjoy in Gloucestershire.

 By law, you need two witnesses.
 Gloucestershire Registration Service policy states that witnesses should be 18 years or over and capable of understanding the events that have taken place.
 Please note members of the registration service cannot act as witnesses.
 Please phone or email us if you require further clarification on this.

-By law, you need to choose declaratory and contractual words of marriage from the options listed within the ceremony brochure.
+By law, you need to choose declaratory and contractual words of marriage from the options listed within the ceremony choices.
 But you can replace the promises with your own words.
 We will need to know the words you will be saying to each other, and you will either need to learn them or have them written on paper for the day.

 No. The law states that civil marriage ceremonies must not be religious in nature and any inclusion (reading, music etc) must be essentially non-religious in context.
 No civil marriage ceremony should include extracts from an authorised religious marriage service or readings from sacred religious texts, hymns or other religious chants, involve any religious rituals or any form of worship.